kusamanetwork/userguide/docs/start/claims.md

 Kusama will launch around 23 August, 2019.

 This means you will no longer be able to use the following instructions to claim KSMs.
-[This Ethereum DApp](https://claim.kusama.network) will be disabled after block `8405350` of Ethereum (approx 9:30 am Zurich time).
+[The Ethereum Claims DApp](https://claim.kusama.network) will be disabled after block `8405350` of Ethereum (approx 9:30 am Zurich time).

-You will only be able to claim directly on the Kusama network, via your original Ethereum address that you used to procure Dots.
+You will only be able to claim directly on the Kusama network, via your original Ethereum address that holds DOT indicator tokens.
 Updated instructions for this coming soon.

 # How to get KSM (After Kusama Genesis)